looker-open-source/looker-load-testing/README.md

 ### From the GCP Console

 1. Create a suitable GCP Project.
 I recommend creating a new unique project for the load testing tool.
 We don’t want to run the risk of trampling other projects you may be working on.
+2. Ensure the correct APIs have been enabled.
+From the GCP console open a [cloud shell](https://cloud.google.com/shell) and run the following command:

+    $ gcloud services enable \
+      cloudbuild.googleapis.com \
+      compute.googleapis.com \
+      container.googleapis.com \
+      containeranalysis.googleapis.com \
+      containerregistry.googleapis.com \
+      iap.googleapis.com

-2. Create a service account in your new project:
+3. Create a service account in your new project:
     * Navigate to IAM-Admin -> Service Accounts, click Create Service Account at top of page.
     * Follow the instructions to create a service account:
     * On the second page when prompted for roles you can give it Project Editor.